trimstray/nginx-admins-handbook/README.md

 When I was studying architecture of HTTP servers I became interested in NGINX.
 I found a lot of information about it but I've never found one guide that covers the most important things in suitable form.
 I was a little disappointed.

-I was interested in everything: NGINX internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but all documents treated the subject lightly.
+I was interested in everything: NGINX's internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but all documents treated the subject lightly.

 Of course, I know that we also have great resources like [Official Documentation](https://nginx.org/en/docs/), [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html), [Nginx Guts](http://www.nginxguts.com/) or [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html).
 These are definitely the best assets for us and in the first place you should seek help there.